Four's a Crowd: Production

 The film began with the working title of "All Rights Reserved", and was supposedly based on the career of noted public relations man Ivy Ledbetter Lee, who worked for the Rockefeller family.
 The film's title was changed to Four's a Crowd in February.

-Warner Bros. borrowed Rosalind Russell from MGM for the film.
-William Dieterle was originally slated to direct the film, and Edmund Goulding turned it down, before the studio assigned it to Michael Curtiz.
-Although principal photography went 12 days over the allotted time, Curtiz still managed to bring it in $12,000 under budget.
+Warner Bros. borrowed Rosalind Russell from MGM for the film., replacing Bette Davis, who wished to take six weeks of a holiday before starting on Comet Over Broadway.
+William Dieterle, originally slated to direct the film, was also moved to Comet Over Broadway at the same time.

-At the very end of the film, Flynn and De Havilland, normally the happy couple at the end of any film they're in together, start to kiss passionately, only to hear protests from Russell and Knowles, with whose characters they are now involved.
-The couples switch places, with De Havilland ruefully saying "Bye, Errol."
+Edmund Goulding directly turned down directing it, before it was finally assigned to Michael Curtiz.
+Although principal photography went 12 days over the allotted time due to this switching in directors, Curtiz still managed to bring it in $12,000 under budget.

 Release

 With the success of The Adventures of Robin Hood, Errol Flynn was concerned about being typecast as a swashbuckler, and convinced Warner Bros. to cast him in other types of films, specifically screwball comedies.
 However, Four's a Crowd was not a success at the box office, and encouraged Warner Bros. to keep Flynn in action roles.